lihaoyi/macropy/readme.md

 I would place MacroPy about on par with Metaclasses in terms of their insanity-level: pretty knotty, but still ok.
 Past that, you are in the realm of `stack.inspect()`, where your function call can look at *what files are in the call stack* and do different things depending on what it sees!
 And finally, at the **Beyond 9000** level of insanity, is the act of piecing together code via string-interpolation or concatenation and just calling `eval` or `exec` on the whole blob, maybe at import time, maybe at run-time.

+###Skeletons in the Closet
-Many profess to shun the higher levels of insanity "I would *never* do textual code generation!" you hear them scream!
-I will do things the simple, Pythonic way, with minimal magic!
+Many profess to shun the higher levels of magic "I would *never* do textual code generation!" you hear them say.
+"I will do things the simple, Pythonic way, with minimal magic!".
 But if you dig a little deeper, and see the code they use on a regular basis, you may notice some `namedtuple`s in their code base.
 Looking up the implementation of `namedtuple` brings up this:

 ```python
 template = '''class %(typename)s(tuple):